Murphy USA Inc. research snapshot

 Business essence

 Customers pay Murphy USA because it offers low-priced fuel and quick convenience stops at high-traffic sites, often near Walmart, with merchandise and food formats that raise basket economics.
-The business improves when gallons, fuel cents-per-gallon, inside margins, and new-store productivity grow together.
+The business improves when gallons, fuel cents-per-gallon, inside margins, and new-store productivity grow together, as Q1 2026 demonstrated.

 Moat

 The moat is local site density next to major retail anchors, low-price fuel positioning, scale fuel supply, operating cost control, and a growing store footprint including QuickChek.
-It is meaningful but not unbreakable because drivers can switch fuel stops quickly and EV adoption can reduce gallon demand over time.
+It is meaningful but not unbreakable because drivers can switch fuel stops quickly, EV adoption can reduce gallon demand over time, and the Walmart relationship is a concentration.

 Munger risk inversion

-The thesis fails if fuel margins normalize faster than expected, same-store gallons keep falling, nicotine rules hit merchandise profit, the Walmart relationship weakens, leverage rises further into a downturn, or a mid-cycle multiple contracts with weaker EPS.
+The thesis fails if fuel margins normalize faster than expected, same-store gallons keep falling, nicotine rules hit merchandise profit, the Walmart relationship weakens, leverage rises further into a downturn, or a mid-cycle multiple contracts with lower EPS.
+Rising short interest at 5.04% of float signals that some investors already see those risks.

 Management

-Management has allocated capital toward organic NTI growth, raze-and-rebuilds, dividends, and aggressive buybacks that have retired a large share of the original float since the 2013 spin-off.
-The near-term test is whether the new CEO keeps the low-cost model and capital-return discipline through fuel-margin cycles.
+Management has allocated capital toward organic new-to-industry growth, raze-and-rebuilds, dividends, and aggressive buybacks that have retired a large share of the float since the 2013 spin-off, with $221.4 million left under the 2023 authorization and $2.0 billion of 2025 authorization capacity.
+The near-term test is whether new CEO Mindy West keeps the low-cost model and capital-return discipline through fuel-margin cycles.

 Industry trend